 What advice would you give other writers?

-Describe the process in getting published.
+Describe the process of getting published.

 Everyone’s process for writing is different.
 Explain yours.

-What are five of your favorite books and why?
+What are five of your favorite books and why.

 Please provide three “good to know” fact about you.
 Be creative.
 Tell us about your first job or the inspiration behind your writing.